Structured Settlements 4Real®Blog 2026

 Servicing of structured settlement payments occurs when a structured settlement payee sells only a portion of their future structured settlement payment rights, yet concurrent with the transfer, the factoring company also enters into an agreement to “service” the structured settlement payments that have not been sold.

-Servicing is necessary where the structured settlement annuity issuer chooses not to split annuity payments when an annuitant chooses to sell structured settlement payment rights to a structured settlement factoring company
+• Payment servicing is only neccessary when an annuitant chooses to sell structured settlement payment rights to a buyer of structured settlement receivables;

-I’ve been writing extensively about servicing for over 15 years.
+I’ve been writing extensively about payment servicing risk for over 15 years.
 In an October 2009 video podcast, published on the old Legal Broadcast Network, a video interview with a Texas bankruptcy attorney who I peppered with questions about what would happen to structured settlement annuity payments in the event of bankruptcy of the company servicing structured settlement payments.

 Structured Settlements 4Real® Blog: Structured Settlements | Settlement Planning News and John Darer Reviews: Servicing of Structured Settlements

-Does Buying Structured Settlement Payments with Payment Servicing Have More Risk? – Structured Settlements 4Real® Blog: Structured Settlements | Settlement Planning News and John Darer Reviews
+Does Buying Structured Settlement Payments with Payment Servicing Have More Risk? – Structured Settlements 4Real® Blog: Structured Settlements | Settlement Planning News and John Darer Reviews February 2, 2022

 Annuity issuers have an additional cost component to consider of course, but allowing it to be pushed out to a servicing company, is it worth it?